VijaySanas3/Financial-Analytics-Dashboard/README.md

 Key findings from the analysis:

 1. **Market Leaders**:
-   - Reliance Industries: Highest Market Cap at ₹15,83,437 crore.
+   - Reliance Industries: **Highest Market Cap** at **₹15,83,437 crore**.
-   - Indian Oil Corporation: Highest Quarterly Sales at ₹1,10,667 crore.
+   - Indian Oil Corporation: **Highest Quarterly Sales** at **₹1,10,667 crore**.

 2. **Sector Performance**:
-   - **IT** and **Energy** sectors dominate market capitalization and sales.
+   - IT and Energy sectors dominate market capitalization and sales.
    - Top-performing companies primarily belong to **Energy**, **IT**, and **Banking** sectors.

 3. **Correlation**:
-   - A strong positive correlation (0.63) exists between Market Cap and Quarterly Sales, highlighting that larger companies generally achieve higher sales.
+   - A **strong positive correlation** (0.63) exists between Market Cap and Quarterly Sales, highlighting that larger companies generally achieve higher sales.

 4. **Market Segmentation**:
    - 87% of companies are classified as **Small Cap**, indicating significant growth potential.

 5. **Quartile Performance**:
-   - Top quartile companies consistently outperform lower quartiles across all financial metrics.
+   - **Top quartile companies** consistently **outperform lower quartiles** across all financial metrics.

 ---

 ## Conclusion

 The analysis underscores the dominance of large-cap companies like Reliance Industries and Indian Oil Corporation in market performance.
-While **Small Cap** companies constitute the majority, they present considerable growth opportunities.
+While Small Cap companies constitute the majority, they present considerable growth opportunities.

 The findings emphasize the positive correlation between market cap and sales, reaffirming that financial stability and market share are closely aligned.
 This analysis serves as a strategic guide for businesses and investors seeking growth and stability in the competitive market.